geffzhang/awesome-semantickernel/README.md

 - [semantic-kernel-aiagent](https://github.com/xuzeyu91/semantic-kernel-aiagent) 基于.Net8+Blazor+SemanticKernel 打造的AI知识库/智能体
 - [An example of how to use Semantic Kernel as part of a Hotel booking website for filtering hotels using natural language](https://github.com/Azure-For-Everyone/sk-hotelfiltering)
 - [Kernel-Memory-Azure-Function-Implementation](https://github.com/Gpadh/Kernel-Memory-Azure-Function-Implementation)
+- [OpenAIEmbeddingSample](https://github.com/marcominerva/OpenAIEmbeddingSample) An example that shows how to use Semantic Kernel and Kernel Memory to work with embeddings in a .NET application using SQL Server as Vector Database.
+- [AntSK](https://github.com/xuzeyu91/AntSK) 基于.Net8+AntBlazor+SemanticKernel 打造的AI知识库/智能体

 ## Learn